Minecraft-Transit-Railway/Minecraft-Transit-Railway/docs/MIGRATIONS.md

 **State**

 All six nodes compile.
-On NeoForge 26.1.2 the whole core loop has been run and confirmed: laying every type of rail, the Rail Dashboard including its world map, creating stations, depots and routes, recalculating them, choosing vehicles and cars in a depot, and trains generating and running a route with their models rendering correctly.
+On NeoForge 26.1.2 the whole core loop has been run and confirmed, on the client and on a dedicated server: laying every type of rail, building tunnels, tunnel walls and bridges with their material selection, the Rail Dashboard including its world map across a variety of biomes, creating stations, depots and routes, recalculating them, choosing vehicles and cars in a depot, and trains generating and running a route with their models rendering correctly.
 The web server starts and serves the system map.

 Not yet exercised at runtime: